 Earlier we mentioned only 1% of UFC fights are judged as a draw.
 This means even when a fight goes the distance and seems tough to call, judges will almost always declare a winner.

 When making that decision, judges tend to favour fighters who have been aggressive and fast, regardless of how effective their output has actually been.
-If one is primarily on the attack and the other is a counter striker, the judges are likely to favour the attacking fighter.
+If 1 is primarily on the attack and the other is a counter striker, the judges are likely to favour the attacking fighter.

 So, next time you’re deciding who to bet on in a ‘pick’em’ fight, it’s helpful to study the natural pace of work and strategic approach each fighter normally takes.